 Check out my interview with CZ at Binance’s first ever conference in Singapore this year!

-Binance was recently hacked and around US$40 million worth of cryptocurrency was stolen.
+Binance was hacked in 2019 for US$40 million worth of cryptocurrency.
 Binance has promised to compensate anyone who has suffered losses out of their own funds.

 We will have to see how Binance will overcome this incident and it shows that they, as with all exchanges, not 100% safe.
 Read more about the Binance hack.